HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Implementing the SCR Test

 {\bf HAKE/Human Masking Difference Analysis}.
-To further study the masking difference between humans and HAKE, we conduct an additional participant recognition test.
-That is, we mixed the 2,000 masked images from human and HAKE and ask the participants to make the \textbf{binary classification}: \textit{determine whether humans or HAKE masked each masked image}.
+To further study the masking difference between humans and HAKE, we conducted an additional participant recognition test.
+That is, we mixed the 2,000 masked images from humans and HAKE and asked the participants to make the \textbf{binary classification}: \textit{determine whether humans or HAKE masked each masked image}.
 In total, 12 participants were involved in this test, and the classification accuracy is \textbf{59.55\%}.
 In other words, HAKE can create the \textit{critical semantic region masking} very well.
-Although having similar masking abilities, the masking results of humans and HAKE still have some differences (Fig.~\ref{figure:Part level analysis}b):
+Although they have similar masking abilities, the masking results of humans and HAKE still have some differences (Suppl.~Fig.~\ref{figure:Part level analysis}b):

-\textbf{1)} In Fig.~\ref{figure:Part level analysis}b(1), we find that both humans and HAKE can recognize the body parts directly contacting with objects well, which usually have clear semantics.
+\textbf{1)} In Suppl.~Fig.~\ref{figure:Part level analysis}b(1), we find that both humans and HAKE can recognize the body parts directly in contact with objects well, which usually have clear semantics.
 For example, for activity \textit{hold frisbee}, both HAKE and human can quickly locate \textit{hands} and mask them.
 This shows that HAKE performs well on \textit{simple} activity recognition.

-\textbf{2)} Meanwhile, Fig.~\ref{figure:Part level analysis}b(2) shows the \textit{``abstract'' ability} of HAKE.
+\textbf{2)} Meanwhile, Suppl.~Fig.~\ref{figure:Part level analysis}b(2) shows the \textit{``abstract'' ability} of HAKE.
 Human participants usually tend to mask the body parts \textit{directly contacting} with the object and ignore the other body parts.
 However, HAKE usually finds out the relationship between activity and the \textit{indirect contacted} body parts and provides prominent confidence, bringing a new perspective for us to understand the nature of activities.
-For instance, for activity \textit{jump skateboard}, human participants are prone to mask the feet directly, but HAKE takes more attention on arms, head, and hip, which are also crucial for the judgment of \textit{jump} but are often easier to be ignored.
+For instance, for activity \textit{jump skateboard}, human participants are prone to mask the feet directly, but HAKE takes more attention to arms, head, and hip, which are also crucial for the judgment of \textit{jump} but are often easier to be ignored.